by Lisa Edwards, Parent Coach

 - Have a family calendar and then have family meetings to discuss every week.
 Yes, I wish I had a beautiful calendar for the wall that added to my messy mom chic decor.
 But I have found that I just need it to be useful.
 The best solution so far, is the big desk calendar that has enough room to take notes in it.
 This calendar hangs on the wall in our mudroom, but to be honest, if we didn’t have the mudroom, I would hang it in the kitchen, living room, etc. It keeps our family organized.
 My husband works varied hours and sometimes I have meetings in the evenings.
 All of this gets put on the calendar along with kids activities, even if they happen at the same time every week.
 Then on Sunday night, we have a short family meeting, where we discuss everything happening that week.
 It usually only takes about 5 minutes or so, but we read the calendar and discuss where everyone needs to be each day.
 As with everyone, some weeks are crazier than others.

 - Have a meal plan for the week.
-The last thing you want to spend your mental energy on when you are tired in the evenings, is trying to figure out what to make for dinner.
+The last thing to spend your mental energy on when you are tired in the evenings, is trying to figure out what to make for dinner.
 A meal plan is the perfect solution.
 Here you can read how I have a very simple meal plan that is super easy to use.
 Just remember to think about your week’s activities as you plan the meals for the week.
 And stay flexible.

 - Regular Bedtime Routines.
 As your children grow and become involved in more activities, the evenings become busier.
 There are definitely times you aren’t sure when you will get to bed.
 In fact, in my hometown we have children in hockey with limited access to ice rinks, and sometimes practice for 9 year olds can be until 9pm or later.
 Yikes!
 Although evenings are varied, there usually is a similar routine that happens at night so that they know when bedtime is coming.
 Consider what routine works the best for your family and be consistent.
-We always have electronics off 30 minutes before I want lights out.
+We always have electronics turned off 30 minutes before I want lights out.
 During this 30 minutes they have to first brush teeth and get ready for bed.
 Then if they have extra time, they can play with non-electronic toys, read, etc. This is a wind down time for them.
 After those 30 minutes, at a young age we had them turn out their lights and try to fall asleep.
-As they got older, after those 30 minutes, they could stay up later, but they had to be reading, and they had control over when they turned their lights off.
+As they got older, after those 30 minutes, they can stay up later, but they have to be reading, and they had control over when they turned their lights off.
 Giving them this control led them to not fight turning out their lights or asking for 10 more minutes.
 We started this around 2nd grade and it has worked very well.
 The key is consistency.
 They know what to expect, which leads to less stress for them and for me.

 By making your school routines simple, and thinking about the main ideas behind those perfect Pinterest ideas, you too, can make your weeks easier.
 Tell us how you make your school routines easy in the comments below or join our Facebook discussion.